celery/celery/docs/userguide/routing.rst

 AMQP uses acknowledgment to signify that a message has been received and processed successfully.
-If the message has not been acknowledged and consumer channel is closed, the message will be delivered to another consumer.
+If the message hasn't been acknowledged and consumer channel is closed, the message will be delivered to another consumer.

 Note the delivery tag listed in the structure above; Within a connection channel, every received message has a unique delivery tag, This tag is used to acknowledge the message.
-Also note that delivery tags are not unique across connections, so in another client the delivery tag `1` might point to a different message than in this channel.
+Also note that delivery tags aren't unique across connections, so in another client the delivery tag `1` might point to a different message than in this channel.

 You can acknowledge the message you received using ``basic.ack``: